Intentionally inducing DEF in a laboratory – an experiment for QC managers

 Editor’s Note: This is the fourth article in a year-long series that explores the science of concrete to provide a better understanding of mix design.
 The series is collaboratively written by Paul Ramsburg, technical sales specialist at Sika Corp., and Frank Bowen, business development representative with Rosetta Hardscapes.
 Click here for the third article in the series.

 Author’s Note: Before we dive into this, I invite you to read ACI 305, “Guide to Hot Weather Concreting,” and ACI 306, “Guide to Cold Weather Concreting,” as well as sections 4.4.6, “Hot Weather Precautions,” and 4.4.7, “Cold Weather Precautions,” in the NPCA Quality Control Manual for Precast Concrete Plants.
-In addition to these guidelines, I also suggest you read the article “Thermal Shock of Concrete” by Kayla Hanson, published in the July-August 2016 issue of Precast Inc. To avoid any redundancy and to keep you riveted, I would prefer to introduce new ideas and concepts rather than repeat what was already covered in a conclusive editorial.
+In addition to these guidelines, I also suggest you read the article “Thermal Shock of Concrete” by Kayla Hanson, P.E., published in the July-August 2016 issue of Precast Inc. To avoid any redundancy and to keep you riveted, I would prefer to introduce new ideas and concepts rather than repeat what was already covered in a conclusive editorial.
 In her article, Hanson reviews the bulk of the casting and curing rules we should be following regarding temperature regulation while manufacturing precast concrete.
 My article, however, is intended for readers who want to break those rules and learn from their findings.

 As we find ourselves in the peak of summer’s heat, it’s a good time to review the production and curing practices in our facilities.
 Temperature limits – even though I am about to ask you to cross them – are set in place for a very good reason.
 As precasters, we need to cast our forms constantly to remain profitable.
 Time is money, and labor isn’t cheap.
 Therefore, we want to produce as many castings as possible in the shortest amount of time allowed.
 This is where we can run into serious problems, especially if we are not careful of our constraints.
 Production teams who are more focused on the number of units produced than the quality of units produced can risk the dangers of delayed ettringite formation (DEF) if proper mitigation techniques are not employed.